GenjiFujimoto/furiganagenerator/README.md

 This is a program to generate furigana, given japanese input.
 It is based on a machine learning approach and was trained with a couple of ジュニア文庫 books.
-However input data wasn't always perfect and as these books were meant for a younger audience, this also probably won't recognize more obscure kanji.
+However input data wasn't always perfect and as these books were meant for a younger audience, this also probably won't recognize more obscure kanji or complicated expressions.
-However testing on a small sample resulted in ~98,5% accuracy.
+However testing on a small sample already resulted in ~98,5% accuracy.

 ## Usage
 ```